nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2022-6-25

+1pm: All 460 Grand Street should be back online after an issue affecting the top 12 floors

 2022-6-8

 1:30pm Our Brownsville hub is back online after what turned out to be an antenna alignment problem.
 Sorry about that!